Sumit-Baviskar/CODSOFT/README.md

-# CODSOFT

-# **Data Science Internship Portfolio**
+# 🎓 **Data Science Internship Portfolio**  🎓

 Welcome to my Data Science Internship Portfolio!
-This repository highlights my journey as a Data Science Intern at Codsoft.
+This repository highlights my journey as a Data Science Intern at **Codsoft**.
 It showcases the projects I worked on, the skills I developed, and my professional growth during this experience.
 Below, you will find an overview of my projects and the valuable lessons I gained, along with my internship offer letter as a testament to this opportunity.

 ---

-## **Internship Offer Letter**
+## 📜 **Internship Offer Letter** 📜

 Before diving into the projects, here is my official **Internship Offer Letter** from Codsoft, which confirms my position as a Data Science Intern and outlines the scope of my responsibilities.

 ![Screen Shot 2025-01-08 at 10 46 17 AM](https://github.com/user-attachments/assets/7a9cc194-2cd1-47c3-ba05-a1d54f6bdeaa)

 ---

-## **Projects Overview**
+# 📂 **Projects Overview**  📂

-### **1. Movie Rating Prediction with Python**
+### **1. 🎬 Movie Rating Prediction with Python**
 **Description:**
 In this project, I developed a system to predict movie ratings using Python.
 The workflow included collecting and preprocessing data from publicly available sources, performing exploratory data analysis (EDA) to uncover trends and patterns, and building a machine learning model to predict ratings accurately.